pubkey/eth-crypto/tutorials/signed-data.md

 const receipt3 = await web3.eth.sendSignedTransaction(serializedRecieveTx);
 ```

-If everything has gone right, the receiver should now have more ether then before.
+If everything has gone right, the receiver should now have more ether than before.
 Let's check this.

 ```javascript
 const receiverBalance = await web3.eth.getBalance(recieverIdentity.address);